 Because MSR (Microsoft Research) almost exclusively focuses on software, the group’s passions favor computing applications, rather than mechanisms or infrastructure.
 Stick a tape recorder in front of Rashid, for example, and he will muse at length about the implications of a world with virtually unlimited data storage.
+So let’s take a further look at a Microsoft Research Internship and the use of creative data mining.

 In just a few years, he says, a terabyte of storage will be cheap enough to be within the reach of most consumers.
 Rashid is confident of an explosion in computing resources and capabilities.
 “What I do worry about is, are we going to be able to do anything with them?”
 Such is his charge to MSR: Figure out how people can take advantage of unlimited storage, gobs of bandwidth, and scads of processing power.